 Here are a few scenarios where they can be perfect:

-- Tackling specific design problems that don’t require a regular, full-fledged project.
+- Tackling specific design dilemma that don’t require a regular, full-service project.

 - Creating an option for people who want help getting started, but can’t afford the typical price of your full services.

 - Updating or refreshing a design you already did for a client, or working on a small project for a repeat client.
 (If you’ve already met the client, established trust, and have a sense of their style, popping in to help them with smaller projects via consultations can be the best way to help them).